LibraryCarpentry/lc-open-refine/_episodes/03-working-with-data.md

 - "How is data organised in OpenRefine?"
 - "How do I access options to amend data in OpenRefine?"
 - "What is the difference between Rows and Records in OpenRefine?"
+- "How do I work with single cells that contain multiple values in a list?"
 objectives:
 - Locate controls for navigating data in OpenRefine
 - Find options to work with data through the OpenRefine dropdown menus